 Fishers’ spatial behavior affects their incomes, livelihoods and ecological sustainability and is affected by establishment of protected areas, and the impacts of changing climate and weather patterns.
 An understanding of fishers’ spatial behavior is essential for evaluating catch trends or estimating per-area yeilds.
 Location choice by fishers has largely been understood through foraging models and empirical studies in large ...

 2018 - Journal / article

-Conservation managers frequently face the challenge of protecting and sustaining biodiversity without producing detrimental outcomes for (often poor) human populations that depend upon ecosystem services for their wellbeing.
-However, win‐win solutions are often elusive and can mask trade‐offs and negative outcomes for the wellbeing of particular groups of people.
+Conservation managers frequently face the challenge of protecting and sustaining biodiversity without producing detrimental outcomes for (often poor) human populations that depend on ecosystem services for their well‐being.
+However, mutually beneficial solutions are often elusive and can mask trade‐offs and negative outcomes for people.
 To deal with such trade‐offs, ecological and social thresholds need to be identified to det...

 2018 - Journal / article